Chapter 1: Called

 "Fastion needs to speak with the captain."
 Here she paused, her grin breaking out again.
-Zachary was overcome with an urge to sweep her into his arms and kiss her.
-Instead he motioned for to continue.
-"And since you are here as well your Majesty, I don't see the point in you not being privy to the conversation, since it will affect you as well."
+Zachary was overcome with an urge to smother that smile with a kiss, instead he motioned for to continue.
+"And since you are here as well, Majesty, I don't see the point in you not being privy to the conversation, since it will affect you as well."

-Karigan stepped back, giving her brother's shoulder a reassuring squeeze.
+Karigan took half a step back, giving her brother's shoulder a reassuring squeeze.
 Zachary didn't miss the action, and a spark of jealousy flared with in him until he reminded himself that they saw each other as siblings, nothing more.

 Captain Mapstone was elated that she would have yet another Rider.
 Zachary was both happy and sad; happy at the reaction this news brought to the woman he loved but sad because he was going to lose a valued friend.

 "Well, let's go pick out a brooch.
 Then it's off to the Quartermaster's to get you outfitted in a uniform."
-Captain Mapstone stood up, and started heading for the door, a smile forming on her face.
+Captain Mapstone stood, heading for the door trying to stop a smile from forming on her face.
 "You'll need to pick out a room in the Rider Wing.
 Then we have to talk to Colin Dovekey about your transfer.
-He won't be too happy about this; but I am."
+He won't be too happy about this," she paused, a grin breaking out on her face, "But I am."